Timestamp capture

 Each path produces timestamp values over its own Avalon-ST output FIFO.

-In the current implementation, both capture paths trigger on rising edges only.
+Both capture paths trigger on rising edges only.

 Internally the block: